-From 2017 to 2021, eleven course assessment results show that students outperformed the benchmark of 75% by an average of 2%.
+From 2017 to 2021, eleven course assessment results show that students are achieving the course outcomes.
+On average, students outperformed the benchmark of 75% by 2%.
 The results of the course assessments are shared with the faculty teaching the courses.
 In the areas that require attention (when the benchmark of 75% is not achieved), corrective measures are taken to strengthen students' performance the next time the course is offered.
-Additionally, students' evaluations of the courses and instructors also are taken into consideration for assessment and continuous improvement purposes.
+Additionally, Students' evaluations of the courses and instructors also are taken into consideration for efficiency purposes.